 We’ll give some tips on how you can collect more Facebook reviews later in the article.
 But first, let’s talk about another review site you should focus on.

-Plus, Google still has many of the offerings of Google My Business also allows businesses to make posts, just like Facebook and Twitter might.
+Plus, Google still has many of the offerings of Google Business Profile also allows businesses to make posts, just like Facebook and Twitter might.
 These posts are temporary and disappear within 7 days.

 The first step to better engagement with your customers is making sure that your business is easy to find.
-That means listing your business on relevant sites like Facebook, Google, and Yelp.
+That means listing your business on relevant sites like Facebook and Google.
 When customers are able to find you on all of these sites, they’re more likely to engage with your business.